mdenet-education-competition-2023/mdenet-education-competition-2023-euanChalmers02/README.md

 ## Activities Details

-* Note unfortunately due to the name class being protected in emfatic i had to change the XMI accepted slightly which is why any UML being used need to be ran though my parser first to remove this and fix small prefix changes
+* Note unfortunately due to the name class being protected in Emfatic I had to change the XMI accepted slightly, which is why any UML being used needs to be run though my parser first to remove this and fix small prefix changes
 ```bash
 python3 parseModel.py path/to/model.uml
 ```